Instructions and support

 By showing your appreciation to your personnel, you can create a positive employer image.

 One way you as an employer can tell your staff that their contribution is important is to remember them on different important days.
-For example, birthdays, Christmas or important milestones of service are good opportunities to commemorate an employee with a gift.
+For example, birthdays, the winter holidays, or important milestones of service are good opportunities to commemorate an employee with a gift.

 Make sure to find out how gifts and employee benefits should be considered in taxation.